chenyx09/trajdata/README.md

 To add a new dataset, ...

 ## Simulation Interface
-One additional feature of avdata is that it can be used to initialize simulations from real data and track resulting agent motion, metrics, etc. `examples/sim_example.py` contains an example which initializes a simulation from a scene in the nuScenes mini dataset, steps through it by replaying agents' GT motions, and computes metrics based on scene statistics (e.g., displacement error from the original GT data, velocity/acceleration/jerk histograms).
+One additional feature of avdata is that it can be used to initialize simulations from real data and track resulting agent motion, metrics, etc.

 At a minimum, a simulation can be initialized and stepped through as follows (also present in `examples/simple_sim_example.py`):
 ```py